faitmamhussain/itsthevibe/htdocs/wp-content/plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.6.3 =
+- Removed deprecated code (fixes PHP 7 deprecated warnings)
+- Added support for paragraphs with div and other HTML tags (h1, h2, h3,...)

 = 1.6.2 =
-* Removed deprecated code (fixes PHP Fatal error Call to a member function get_display_type)
+- Removed deprecated code (fixes PHP Fatal error Call to a member function get_display_type)
-* Added support to change plugin processing priority
+- Added support to change plugin processing priority

 = 1.6.1 =
 * Fixed bug: For shortcodes in posts the date was not checked